 I only had one grandfather, as the other one died before I was born, so Grandpop Alfonso and me had a private joke: As he was sternly meting out discipline to his kids, he was also enjoying the power of being in a position of authority.
 I caught on to this, as I was the second oldest grandchild, a girl; and for some reason he never yelled at me, but would wink in my direction when he reamed someone else.

 As an Italian, he was more than a little strict with his daughters about such things as cussing and smoking in public.
 He forbade them to smoke at all, saying that it didn't reflect well on their individual character.
 One of my aunts, who could have given Al Capone a run for his money, was once evicted from the house for an entire summer for saying "wop" (his English wasn't good enough to translate some of her other words), while smoking a cigarette.
-I think she was also hooked on old Bette Davis movies at the time.
+I think she was also hooked on old Bette Davis movies at the time, because she tended to pace around in her apartment surrounded by smoke rings.

-It was a normal annual routine for my family to chip-in and rent a house to take my grandparents to the Jersey shore for an entire month.
+It was a normal annual routine for my family to chip-in and rent a house to take my grandparents to Seaside Heights, NJ, for an entire month.
 Then, aunts and uncles would alternate vacation days, so the house could accommodate everyone else for a few days at a time.
+I was permitted to stay the entire month.

 One night I was up on the boardwalk and there was this game being played for packs of cigarettes.
 I didn't smoke at the time, but the game looked like fun, so I played and won about 10 packs of my grandfather's brand of tobacco.